Animal stories for children – our recommendations

 No One Is Angry Today by Toon Tellegen

 Following a series of forest animal friends through their everyday lives, these stories examine why we do the things we do and how we feel about our actions.
 This unique and brightly illustrated hardback collection of ten philosophical tales will make a great addition to any upper key stage two class library.
 Each of these modern fables is ideal to discuss with year five and six classes in PSHE lessons.
-The brevity, clarity and high quality of these short stories also lends them to be useful text to study in literacy lessons, particularly in terms of viewpoint and writing style.
+The brevity, clarity and high quality of these short stories also lend them to be useful texts to study in literacy lessons, particularly in terms of viewpoint and writing style.

 Podkin and the Singing Spear by Kieran Larwood